Mathematics and Statistics Department (MTH/STAT)

 Geometry for Middle and High School Teachers

 This course explores the fundamental ideas of measurement and geometry concepts in school mathematics.
 Content includes the analysis and classification of two- and three-dimensional geometric figures, the exploration and application of geometric transformations, tessellations, symmetry, congruence, and similarity as well as non-Euclidean geometry.
-This content will be taught through a lens of mathematical argumentation, modeling, reasoning, and proof.
+This content is taught through a lens of mathematical argumentation, modeling, reasoning, and proof.
 Prerequisite: grade of "C" or better in MTH 216 or declared math education major.
 Offered Spring.

 MTH 317 Cr.3